If you’re committed to achieving something, you’ll work out ‘the how’ (sooner with a little bit of help from us!)

 Lorna is co-owner and co-founder of The Fruit Tree for Business and a director of a care business, Court House Care Services, that she owns with her partner.
 She’s also a keen veggie -grower, allotment owner and cat-lover.

 Debbie’s training in Business and Finance set her on the path of wanting to share that knowledge with others as well as helping her in setting up in business.
-She’s been advising businesses for over 18 years using her experience of being self-employed in the private sector together with her experience as a director of three different social enterprises.
-Debbie knows what it’s like to set up and run a small business whether that’s a social enterprise or in the private sector.
+She’s been advising businesses for 24 years using her experience of being self-employed in the private sector together with her experience as a director of three different social enterprises.
+Debbie knows what it’s like to set up and run a small business whether that’s a social enterprise or in private company.
 She still enjoys providing business advice to clients more than any other area of her work with the Fruit Tree.